mmonfils/neighborhood-lab-dsm/our-approach.md

 We do the exact opposite.
 We look at our blocks and see places that are already wealthy.
 We break this community wealth down into three simple areas:
 1. **Tools:** The physical gear, open spaces, and shared hardware sitting in our garages and sheds.
-2. **Skills:** The practical capabilities we carry—cooking, building, translating, fixing cars, or caring for kids.
+2. **Skills:** The practical capabilities we carry - cooking, building, translating, fixing cars, or caring for kids.
 3. **Knowledge:** Our deep understanding of local history, legal procedures, institutional systems, or specialized domains.

 Instead of waiting for an outside program to save us after a winter storm or a heatwave, our templates help neighbors map out what is already here so we can start with our own strengths.